Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 Portfolio Optimization
 ======================

 Portfolio optimization is concerned with the allocation of wealth into assets (such as stocks, bonds, commodities, etc.).
+This mod returns portfolios on the efficient frontier given expected returns and variances.

 Problem Specification